Moffein/RiskyFixes/README.md

-This mod compiles a bunch of fixes for Vanilla bugs.
+This mod compiles a bunch of fixes for Vanilla bugs, most of these come from RiskyMod.

 Unfortunately, this mod doesn't fix any SotS-specific issues as a lot of the jank is deeply-embedded things that Gearbox should be fixing instead.